Minkowski Tensors of Anisotropic Spatial Structure

-Scalar Minkowski functionals (MF) are well established as succinct descriptors of morphology and spatial structure for various physical processes \cite{Mecke:2000}.
-These integral geometric measures have been applied to disordered porous materials \cite{ArnsKnackstedtPinczewskiMecke:2004} and are relevant to flow phenomena therein \cite{MeckeArns:2005}, to nano-scale microstructures in copolymers \cite{RehseMeckeMagerle:2008}, to the dewetting dynamics of thin films \cite{BeckerGruenSeemannMantzJacobsMeckeBlossey:2003}, and to Turing patterns \cite{Mecke:1996}.
+Minkowski tensors are direct generalisations of scalar-valued Minkowski functionals (MF).
+These latter are well established as succinct descriptors of morphology and spatial structure for various physical processes \cite{Mecke:2000}.
+These integral geometric measures have been applied to disordered porous materials \cite{ArnsKnackstedtPinczewskiMecke:2004} and are relevant to flow phenomena therein \cite{MeckeArns:2005,ScholzWirnerGoetzRuedeSchroederTurkMeckeBechinger:2012}, to nano-scale microstructures in copolymers \cite{RehseMeckeMagerle:2008}, to the dewetting dynamics of thin films \cite{BeckerGruenSeemannMantzJacobsMeckeBlossey:2003}, and to Turing patterns \cite{Mecke:1996}.
 They have also been shown to be the most pertinent morphological quantities on which the thermodynamic properties of simple fluids near curved solid interfaces depend \cite{KoenigRothMecke:2004,KoenigBrykMeckeRoth:2005}.
-The mathematical theory of MF and their generalizations has been comprehensively developed in the context of integral geometry \cite{Hadwiger:1957,Matheron:1974,Santalo:1976,SchneiderWeil:2008}, with several aspects shared also with the discipline of mathematical morphology \cite{Serra:1983,Heijmans:1994,Soille:1999}.\\
+The mathematical theory of MF and their generalisations has been comprehensively developed in the context of integral geometry \cite{Hadwiger:1957,Matheron:1975,Santalo:1976,SchneiderWeil:2008}, with several aspects shared also with the discipline of mathematical morphology \cite{Serra:1983,Heijmans:1994,Soille:1999}.\\